Key-Shared Subscriptions Guide

 Order Processing

-Route all events for the same order to the same consumer for consistent state management:
+Route all events for the same order to the same consumer:

 Multi-Tenant Workloads